Gloppen Municipality: Geography

 The municipality is located southern shores of the Nordfjorden.
-To the north is the municipality of Eid, to the east is Stryn, to the south is Naustdal and Jølster, and to the west is Flora and Bremanger.
+To the north is Stad Municipality, to the east is Stryn Municipality, to the south is Sunnfjord Municipality, and to the west is Kinn Municipality and Bremanger Municipality.
 There are two fjords that branch off the main fjord into Gloppen: Hyefjorden and Gloppefjorden.

 Gloppen has a natural landscape with virtually unspoiled nature ranging from sea level up to high-alpine mountains of some 1800 m height.
-Snønipa is the highest mountain in the municipality and is located at the Myklebustbreen glacier.
-The lakes Breimsvatn and Emhjellevatnet are, respectively, the first and second largest lakes in Gloppen.
+The highest point in the municipality is the 1826.59 m tall mountain Snønipa, located at the Myklebustbreen glacier.
+The lakes Breimsvatnet and Eimhjellevatnet are, respectively, the first and second largest lakes in Gloppen.
 There are also some large glaciers such as Ålfotbreen, Gjegnalundsbreen, and Myklebustbreen.
 The river Gloppeelva runs from the lake Breimsvatnet to the Gloppefjorden.